react-hookz/web/CONTRIBUTING.md

     - All types and interfaces should be `I` prefixed.
     - Hook should be developed with SSR in mind.
-    - In case hook is stateful and exposes `setState` method, or is has async callbacks (that can resolve after component unmount), it should use `useSafeState` instead of `useState`.
+    - In case hook is stateful and exposes `setState` method, or is has async callbacks (that can theoretically be resolved after component unmount), it should use `useSafeState` instead of `useState`.
 2. Reexport hook implementation and all custom types in `src/index.ts`.
 3. Write complete tests for your hook, tests should consist of both DOM and SSR parts.
     - Hook's test should be placed in `__tests__` sub-folder, near the source file, `dom.ts` for DOM